Skip to content

 Coordinating Parallel Work

 Parallel execution requires that concurrently executing agents be independent with respect to inputs, outputs, and dependencies.
-Intent's living-spec workspace keeps task status and downstream handoffs aligned as each micro-spec moves through its wave.
+On Cosmos, the agents run in the cloud over a shared filesystem with tenant memory, so task status and downstream handoffs stay aligned as each micro-spec moves through its wave.

 How AI Agents Behave Differently with Micro-Specs